NEIGHBORHOOD CREAMERY ARTS FESTIVAL celebrates Creamery Building centennial!

 Humboldt Fervor Festival is back as part of the festivities from 1-5 p.m. on Saturday, August 19.
 This second annual event is co-hosted by Humboldt Made, Wildberries Marketplace and the Arcata Playhouse and is a celebration of all things fermented including hard cider, distilled spirits, beer and wine tastings as well as fermented non-alcoholic drinks & fermented food tastings such as sourkrout, kimchi, kvass, cheese, pickles, and more.
 Info and tickets at: www.humboldtfervorfest.org

 The Creamery Building is home to the Arcata Playhouse, Redwood Raks Dance Studios, Tosha Yoga, Bang!
 Bang!
-Vintage Clothing Store, Phoenix Ceramics the Kinetic Sculpture Lab, dance studios, fiber artists, a stained glass studio, jewelry businesses, and a wide array of other creative enterprises.
+Vintage Clothing Store, Phoenix Ceramics, visual artists and musicians.

-Support for the Creamery Festival comes from the National Endowment for the Arts; The California Arts Council; The Humboldt Area Foundation, Footprint Foundation, Humboldt Lodging Alliance and local business sponsors Wildberries Marketplace, Tomas Jewelry, Greenway Partners and Holly Yashi Jewelry.
+Support for the Creamery Festival comes from the The California Arts Council, Footprint Foundation, and local business sponsors Wildberries Marketplace, Greenway Partners and Holly Yashi Jewelry.